pantheon-systems/documentation/source/content/wordpress-solr.md

 categories: [wordpress]
 contributors: [cityofoaksdesign]
 ---
 [Apache Solr](/solr) is a system for indexing and searching site content.
-Currently, all plans except for a Basic plan can use Solr. <Partial file="solr-version.md" />
+All plans except for a Basic plan can use Solr. <Partial file="solr-version.md" />

 <Enablement title="Get WebOps Training" link="https://pantheon.io/agencies/learn-pantheon?docs">